MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-never-ending-query.md

 1. Check the sample output.

-    - The troubleshooting steps in this article apply if you observe an output similar to the following one where the CPU is increasing proportionately with the elapsed time, and there aren't significant waits.
-Keep in mind that changes in `logical_reads` aren't relevant in this case as some CPU-bound T-SQL requests might not do any logical reads at all (for example performing computations or a `WHILE` loop).
+    - The troubleshooting steps in this article are specifically applicable when you notice an output similar to the following one where the CPU is increasing proportionately with the elapsed time, without significant wait times.
+It's important to note that changes in `logical_reads` aren't relevant in this case as some CPU-bound T-SQL requests might not do any logical reads at all (for example performing computations or a `WHILE` loop).

         session_id|status| cpu_time | logical_reads |wait_time|wait_type|
         |--|--|--|--|--|--|